-Andrew Shuping is the History Subject Librarian; he will be glad to answer your questions about research, instruction or the library's collections.
+Andrew Shuping is the History Subject Librarian.
+He will be glad to answer and provide research support for students enrolled in History on both the Major and Minor level.
+He will also be glad to answer your questions about research, instruction, or the library’s collections.
 You can contact Andrew by phone or e-mail, or visit him in person at the Tarver Library.

 America: History and Life (EBSCO)

 America: History and Life is a comprehensive bibliography of articles on the history and culture of the United States and Canada from prehistory to the present.
 AHL offers abstracts and citations for articles appearing in over 2,000 journals published worldwide in history, related humanities, and the social sciences.
 The database also includes citations to book reviews from approximately 140 major journals of American history and culture, and relevant dissertations from Dissertation Abstracts International.

 Historical Abstracts provides citation information and abstracts for articles from over 2,000 journals, plus books and dissertations, published since 1954, on all aspects of world history from 1450 to present (excluding the United States and Canada).
 Publications are in over 50 languages; article titles and abstracts are included in English translation.

 JSTOR is a digital archive of core journals in various fields.
 As opposed to most electronic journal services containing only the most recent years of a publication, JSTOR contains the entire back file, including 39 history journals.
 Tarver librarians created this guide to help students using this database.

 Dissertations and Theses Full Text (ProQuest) — Covers dissertations accepted at accredited U.S. institutions since 1861.
 It selectively covers Master's theses and Canadian, British, and other international dissertations.
 Most dissertations since 1997, along with some earlier dissertations, are available in full text.